 Raleigh was given a trial, and found guilty.
 He was lucky to have been spared his life, but instead, spent the next thirteen years of his life imprisoned at the Tower.
 His estate at Sherborne was given to King James I’s favourite cousin, Robert Carr, Earl of Somerset.

 True to the curse of Saint Osmund, Robert Carr, Earl of Somerset, would also suffer a series of unfortunate events in his life, which would lead to his own downfall.

 Having persuaded King James to allow him to set sail to Guiana to bring back treasure in 1617, Raleigh’s crew met with disaster, clashing with the Spanish.
 Despite the King’s orders, his own son, Walter, led a charge against the citadel at St Thome, during which he was killed.

 An outraged King James I ordered Raleigh back to England, and upon returning, was once again thrown in the Tower of London.
 He was given trial on 28th October 1618, at which he was sentenced to be executed the next morning.
-He went to the scaffold bravely, but it took two blows of an axe to remove his head.
+He went to the scaffold bravely, but his execution didn’t go to plan.
+It took two blows of an axe to remove his head.

 On Saint Michael’s eve, the ghost of Sir Walter Raleigh is said to roam the grounds of Sherborne Castle, before disappearing next to an Oak tree that is named after him.